M1 Finance vs. Robinhood: Overview

 Between Robinhood and M1 Finance, you're going to get a great investment app.
 But each one is best for different things.

 Robinhood could be the better choice for hands-on investors who prefer to manage their investments themselves with real-time and advanced trades, plus a wider variety of assets.
-M1 Finance is best for hands-off but customizable portfolio management, with a focus on long-term strategies and more types of investment accounts.
+M1 Finance is best for hands-off, yet customizable, portfolio management, with a focus on long-term strategies and a wider range of investment accounts.